LaserDisc: Design

 A standard LaserDisc used for home video was 300 mm in diameter, roughly the same size as a 12 in phonograph record.
-Each disc consisted of two single-sided aluminum platters bonded together with plastic.
 At a basic level, LaserDiscs used a series of tiny pits and flat areas (called lands) etched into the disc surface.
 These core technologies would later be reused in CDs and DVDs.
 As a result, all three formats appear similar in physical design.
 However, LaserDisc differed significantly in how it stored information.